-Evidence from a witness who is not present at trial raises hearsay concerns.
-If the evidence is being offered for the truth of the matter, it would generally not be admissible unless it fell within an exception to the hearsay rules.
-For example, if a witness cannot be present at court due to death, illness, significant physical distance, or refuses to attend even if subpoenaed, his or her deposition evidence can usually be introduced.
-Statements made by an opposing party, or that party's agent or employee within the scope of that relationship, are often admissible as a party admission.
+In general, depositions of witnesses not present at trial may be used as evidence in federal court as long as their use satisfies several conditions enumerated under Federal Rules of Civil Procedure 32, the most significant of which is that the use is permissible under the Federal Rules of Evidence.
+In other words, the deposition must at least be relevant and fall within an exception to the hearsay rules or not be subject to hearsay rules in order for it to be offered for truth.
+For example, if a witness cannot be present at court due to death, illness, significant physical distance, or refuses to attend even if subpoenaed, his or her deposition can usually be introduced as evidence.
+In addition, statements made by an opposing party, or that party's agent or employee within the scope of that relationship, are often admissible as a party admission independent of hearsay concerns.